WPGov/telegram-bot/readme.txt

 The plugin debug mode also allows to explore Telegram users and groups as standard posts.
 This let you to check custom fields for each users and modify them in real time.
 You'll notice a new column (= Telegram id for the user) in Subscribers and Groups page.
 We don't suggest to keep WP_DEBUG if not for testing purposes.

-= How to set up dynamic replies? =
+= How to make dynamic replies?
+(PHP required) =
-The best way to integrate and add functions is to create another plugin.
+The best way to integrate PHP code is to build a custom integration plugin, but you can also add PHP to /$commands directly in your WordPress admin dashboard using the [Insert Php](https://wordpress.org/plugins/insert-php) plugin.

-For example, create a file called **telegram-bot-custom.php** and upload it to wp-content/plugins, then activate it.
+In case you want to scale and choose the first option, you can create a new file called **telegram-bot-custom.php** and upload it to wp-content/plugins.

-Write the file as follows:
+The following example, once activated in the plugins list, will reply to `/command`:

 `<?php
 /*